Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 Juni 2025 22.27.02 UTC
+- WIB: Minggu, 29 Juni 2025 23.32.40 UTC
-- WITA: Minggu, 29 Juni 2025 23.27.02 UTC
+- WITA: Senin, 30 Juni 2025 00.32.40 UTC
-- WIT: Senin, 30 Juni 2025 00.27.02 UTC
+- WIT: Senin, 30 Juni 2025 01.32.40 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: nature
+Kategori: success